moonmaster9000/specdown/README.markdown

 ## CAVEAT

-This library has just been released.
-It has only a few features, but expect those to grow rapidly over the coming weeks.
+This library is very new.
+It has only a few features, but it's growing rapidly.
 Follow this repo to stay up to date on the latest changes, or better yet, fork and implement some needed features (see the TODO list at the end of this README).

 ## Installation